 A love of design brought these two beautiful people together.
-Meeting 10 years ago in March, these lovebirds quickly fell into a natural friendship throughout their time at university.
-But alas, like two ships passing in the night, the perfect time never did quite arrive (no matter how much he did try).
+Meeting 10 years ago, these lovebirds quickly fell into a natural friendship throughout their time at university.
+But alas, like two ships passing in the night, the perfect time never did quite arrive.
+No matter how much he did try!

-Six long years later, after globe-trotting on their two separate journeys, the winds of change helped guide man and woman together.
+Six long years later, after globe-trotting on their two separate journeys, the winds of change helped guide Ben and Jen together.

 Jennifer & Benjamin

 Funnily enough, Ben and I met at Uni during one of our very first design classes together.
 The coincidence of sitting next to each other led to an instant friendship that lasted throughout the degree and beyond.
 We both dated other people throughout the years, and whilst there was definitely chemistry between us, timing never really worked out.
 It wasn’t until our mid-20s (just over 6 years later), after both separately traveling overseas, did the timing finally click.
 We chose to get married in March 2019 as it was 10 years to the month that we first met!

 The Proposal – (December 2017)

 Though we had talked about marriage, the proposal and the ring totally took me by surprise!

 One afternoon Ben arrived at my work unannounced and thought it would be a great idea to have an early mark, as he had managed to get the afternoon off.
 Surprisingly, my colleagues encouraged me to go and enjoy the afternoon and we headed out (little did I know Ben had organised my annual leave for the rest of the week!).
 That’s where the surprises just kept rolling in – we arrived at our apartment with packed bags, we jumped in an Uber instead of driving to our destination, it looked like we were heading to the airport, and BAM, Ben whipped out my passport!